Roomify/rooms/README.md

 (http://fullcalendar.io) library.

 The required version of FullCalendar is 2.6.0 and you can download the specific version from the FullCalendar Github repo[1].

 The FullCalendar library should be placed in sites/all/libraries so that you end up with the file located here: sites/all/libraries/fullcalendar/fullcalendar.js

-This version of FullCalendar depends on moment.js library minified version (http://momentjs.com).
-You can download moment.js from this link[2].
-The moment.js library should be placed in sites/all/libraries so that you end up with the file located here: sites/all/libraries/moment/moment.min.js
+There is also a drush make bundled with rooms that will download it for you.

 2. Activate all the Rooms modules and their dependencies.
 Dependencies will be automatically downloaded if using [drush][3] to enable the Rooms modules.